pablofcastro/AKR/README.md

 *** If you are using another operating system, please follow the Manual Installation instructions at the end of this document.***

 # Running the tool

-After installation, you can run the tool from the main tool folder as follows:
+After installation, you can execute the tool from the main tool folder as follows:

 ```
 cd src/